How is Salvador Not Like the Rest of the World?

-Bahia is a conundrum wrapped in a smile inside an irony.
+Brazil was born in a conundrum wrapped in a smile inside an irony.

 Salvador was Brazil’s first capital (from 1549 to 1763) and is today the capital of Bahia.
-And Bahia — a King Solomon’s minefield of color and culture — a place of so much living — is humanity’s and history’s all-time capital of exodus by argosy into human bondage.
+And Bahia — a King Solomon’s minefield of color and culture — a place of so much living — is humanity’s and history’s all-time capital of intercontinental exodus into human bondage.
 Some four times the number of enslaved people landed in the entire mainland United States…were landed in the city of Salvador and environs alone.
 More Africans than at any other port-of-call throughout the entire history of the African Diaspora.

 You’re not in Kansas anymore, baby!